 All this data is transferred to WhatsApp servers in the US and shared with the parent company Facebook as well as with third parties to enrich and merge user profiles.

-ginlo, however, isn’t another free, ad-based app financed by collecting and selling the data of its users or sharing this data with others. ginlo is based on a traditional paid subscription model.
-Your small monthly contribution ensures that your privacy and your valuable data are protected.
+ginlo, however, isn’t another ad-based app financed by collecting and selling the data of its users or sharing this data with others.
+With ginlo for private users, we rely on a traditional business model and finance it via the ginlo Business app, the secure messenger for companies.
 So no tracking, no profiling, no ads for you in ginlo.

 And what’s more: In contrast to WhatsApp and Facebook, ginlo goes far beyond end-to-end encryption. ginlo encrypts your messages not only during transport (end-to-end), but also on your device.
 To that end, ginlo additionally encrypts all your local files (e.g. images, videos, documents, voice messages) using AES-256.
 All your text messages are stored in an encrypted database on the device.